Department:Department of English and Media

-Laura convenes our MA Creative Writing in Cambridge.
-Alongside her novels and stories she presents and publishes scholarly work, often exploring similar themes including credibility, identity, and how reputation is forged and communicated.
+Alongside Laura's novels and stories she presents and publishes scholarly work, often exploring similar themes including credibility, identity, and how reputation is forged and communicated.
 Her current creative project is a novel about a biographer of Nikola Tesla – continuing a strand on the depiction of science – and her critical one is on the reputation and legitimacy of digitally distributed novels.

 Laura welcomes additional PhD students, particularly those interested in literary culture or interdisciplinary approaches to creative writing.

 Laura would welcome PhD applications in creative writing, particularly those relating to her research interests (see above).

 Recent PhD supervisions include:

 Dietz, L., commissioned.
 The short story and digital media.
 In: Delaney, P. and Hunter, A. (Eds.).
 The Edinburgh Companion to the Short Story in English.
 Edinburgh: University of Edinburgh Press.

 Dietz, L., accepted May 2015.
 Chapter 22: My Later Endeavors (chapter of Inventions).
 New Writing.
 Taylor & Francis, date TBA.

 Dietz, L. Warwick, C. and Rayner, S., forthcoming.
 Auditioning for permanence: Reputation and legitimacy of electronically distributed novels.
 Logos.
 Brill, date TBA.

 Dietz, L., 2015.
 Who are you calling an author?
 Changing definitions of career legitimacy for novelists in the digital era.
 In: Evans, N and Davidson, G. (Eds.).
 Literary Careers in the Modern Era.
 London: Palgrave.